Brainier birds better at adapting to climate crisis

 “One possible explanation is that heat causes stress, and birds with smaller bodies can dissipate heat better.
 This explanation is consistent with observations that birds that live in the warmer parts of their species’ normal geographic ranges are smaller than those that live in the colder parts of their range,” the research team said.

-But while downsizing to deal with the crisis could come with some costs, such as increased vulnerability to predation or reduced competitive ability, having a larger brain may offer alternatives which are not available to smaller brained species.
+But while downsizing to deal with the crisis could come with some costs, such as increased vulnerability to predation or reduced competitive ability, having a larger brain may offer alternatives that are not available to smaller-brained species.

-“This doesn’t mean that climate change is not affecting brainy birds,” warned Carlos Botero, from Washington University, whose lab lead the research.
+“This doesn’t mean that climate change is not affecting brainy birds,” said Carlos Botero, from Washington University in St Louis, whose lab led the research.

-Nor does it mean “that brainy birds are going to do just fine,” he added.
+Nor does it mean “that brainy birds are going to do just fine”, he added.

 “What our findings suggest is that climate change can have a much stronger effect on the less-brainy birds.”